-Let's Talk About Water (LTAW) promotes water and earth science education by using film as a catalyst for discussion between science experts and the public.
+Let's Talk About Water (LTAW) promotes water and earth science education by using film and panel discussions to engage audiences and encourage critical thinking.

 Student groups or university faculty are eligible to apply for a Challenge Grant, but the grant must be awarded to a U.S. university, therefore the applicant must be affiliated with a university.

 Student groups are asked to provide a letter of support from a faculty advisor.

 I am a student.
 Can I apply for a Challenge Grant?

 Yes!
 Some of our most creative events have been organized by student groups.
 We ask that student groups submit a letter of support from a faculty advisor who agrees to over see the project and help with the grant management.

 I’m a university staff member, not a professor.
 Can I apply for a Challenge Grant?